 Google's metrics measuring page loading speed, interactivity, and visual stability.

-Time it takes for a webpage to fully load, directly impacting user experience and rankings.
+Time it takes for a webpage to fully load, impacting user experience and serving as a lightweight ranking signal.

 Google's practice of using mobile versions of pages for indexing and ranking decisions.